Brandon Silvers

-William Brandon Silvers (born May 9, 1994) is an American football quarterback for the Houston Roughnecks of the XFL.
-He played college football at Troy.
+William Brandon Silvers (born May 9, 1994) is an American professional football quarterback for the St. Louis Battlehawks of the United Football League (UFL).
+He played college football for the Troy Trojans.

-Personal life
+Early life

-Silvers was born to Rae Ann and Jeff Silvers on May 9, 1994 in Pensacola, Florida.
-His full name is William Brandon Silvers.
+William Brandon Silvers was born to Rae Ann and Jeff Silvers on May 9, 1994, in Pensacola, Florida.
 He has one brother, Chase.
 His uncle, Carey Christensen, played starting quarterback for the Foley Lions and Troy Trojans, helping the latter to win the 1984 NCAA Division II Football Championship.
 His aunt, Metta Christensen Stapleton, was a star basketball player for the Foley Lions and South Alabama Jaguars.

-High school career

-Silvers first started as quarterback his junior year.
+Silvers first started as quarterback his junior year at Gulf Shores High School in Gulf Shores, Alabama.
 He threw for 2,468 yards and 26 touchdowns.
 Silvers had a 54% completion rating his senior year, with 201 attempts for 1,400 yards and 6 touchdowns.
 He also rushed for 410 yards on 116 carries and nine touchdowns.
 At the time, ESPN ranked him as the 27th best high school quarterback in the country.

 College career

 Silvers began playing for the Troy Trojans in 2014, where he set an NCAA record for the highest completion percentage by a freshman.
-After 2 losing seasons, Silver led the 2016 Trojans to a 10-3 record and a victory in the Dollar General Bowl over Ohio.
+After 2 losing seasons, Silver led the 2016 Trojans to a 10–3 record and a victory in the Dollar General Bowl over Ohio.
 For his efforts, he was named First-team All-Sun Belt.
 2017 would see Silvers lead the Trojans to another winning record and a Sun Belt Conference co-championship.
 His final season would be capped off with a victory in the New Orleans Bowl against North Texas.
-He would declare for the NFL Draft shortly after.
+He declared for the NFL draft shortly after.
 In his 4 years at Troy University, Silvers passed for 10,677 yards, 71 touchdowns, and 29 interceptions with a 64.4% completion rating, while also adding 415 rushing yards and 16 touchdowns on 237 attempts.
 He ended his college career with a passing rating of 135.8.
 As of 2022, Silvers is second all-time for passing yards and passing touchdowns at Troy.

-Collegiate statistics
+College statistics

 Professional career

-After going undrafted in the 2018 NFL Draft, Silvers was invited to the New Orleans Saints rookie minicamp, but was not signed to a contract.
+After going undrafted in the 2018 NFL draft, Silvers was invited to the New Orleans Saints rookie minicamp, but was not signed to a contract.